Insight: Schroeder a la francaise won't work for Hollande

 The scene that played out in Germany a decade ago is being repeated in France today.

-But whereas Gerhard Schroeder in 2003 launched deep labour reforms that helped revive a moribund German economy, Francois Hollande will find his room for manoeuvre hemmed in by the global slowdown and France's prickly industrial relations.
+But whereas Gerhard Schroeder in 2003 launched deep labor reforms that helped revive a moribund German economy, Francois Hollande will find his room for maneuver hemmed in by the global slowdown and France's prickly industrial relations.

 "This is not about copying someone else's model - just improving our own," said Lionel Fontagne, an economics professor at Paris's Sorbonne university who has tracked France's gradual decline as a global economic force.